 Readers love to see a visual and they need to see a visual.
 It doesn’t have to be a Picasso either!
 When I come upon a blog without a visual I tend not to want to read it.

 In fact, I love using Canva for making images today.
 It is so easy to create different sizes and types of images with this image service.
 Many of their images are FREE and some are just $1.

 Links – How Many?

-Finally if a blog post has just links out to everywhere, why bother reading that blog?
+Finally, if a blog post has just been linked out everywhere, why bother reading that blog?
 You can just read the ones that they link out to.
 A few links out are fine and sometimes necessary for citations.
 It shows where you generated your info from.
-It gives you authority to show what you know!
+It gives you the authority to show what you know!

 Be sure to use internal links too on your posts.
-These are very important for your blogs structure and SEO efforts.
+Not only are these important for orphaned content but they are very important for your blog’s structure.
 It can help readers to learn more.

 Sharing Your Blog Today